Overview of Urge Incontinence

 Causes of Urge Incontinence

 Two bladder abnormalities commonly cause urge incontinence.
-The most common is a neurogenic bladder (overactive type), which is caused by brain injury or spinal cord injury or disease that interrupts nerve conduction above the sacrum and results in loss of bladder sensation and motor control.
+The most common is a neurogenic bladder (overactive type), which is caused by brain injury or spinal cord injury, or by disease that interrupts nerve conduction above the sacrum and results in loss of bladder sensation and motor control.

-There are several neurological diseases and disorders associated with a neurogenic bladder, including the following:
+There are several neurological diseases and disorders associated with neurogenic bladder, including the following: